evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55/_index.md

 You can choose between different types of seats, seat materials, and interior styling.
 The seat layout is the traditional five seats with two in front and three seats in the rear.

-You can choose five seat types for the front row in the Audi e-tron 55.
+There are five seat types you can choose from for the front row in the Audi e-tron 55.

 The following functionalities are available on the **standard** seat.